vedph/cadmus-doc/migration/rendering/architecture.md

 ##### Building Text Tree

-▶️ (4) **build a text tree**: this tree is built (via `ItemComposer`) starting from a blank root node, from which a single branch stems, with descendant nodes corresponding to the merged ranges.
+▶️ (4) **build a text tree**: this tree is built (via `ItemComposer`) starting from a blank root node, from which a single branch stems, with descendant nodes corresponding to the merged spans.
 The first range is child of the blank root node; each following range is child of the previous range.

 Each node has **payload data** with this model: